 (c) a constituent authority or a member of a constituent authority, as the case requires,

-has, in the performance of his functions and duties as such a member or industrial magistrate or as a constituent authority, as the case requires, the same protection and immunity as a Judge.
+has, in the performance of his functions and duties as such a member or industrial magistrate or as a constituent authority, as the case requires, the same protection and immunity as a judge.

 [Section 13 inserted by No. 119 of 1987 s.
 6; amended by No. 59 of 2004 s.
 112.]